by Iram Shaukat

 The model doesn’t matter as long as you have internet and a screen that isn’t broken:) Throw it into your purse/backpack and keep it moving!

-If you live in America, you can look for sales on black Friday.
+Look for sales on black Friday.

 Pack that math book!